 - Alison Grass was a researcher for left-wing environmentalist group Food and Water Watch before joining CREW.

 - Kimberly Perkins is a former counsel with CREW.
 Before that she was Assistant General Counsel in the national office of the NAACP.
 Perkins also worked for the National Labor Relations Board.

-- Matt Jacob, a former CREW Communications Director, contributed $550 to left-wing U.S. Senate candidate Bill Halter of Arkansas who was challenging incumbent Senator Blanche Lincoln in the 2010 Democratic Primary.
+- Matt Jacob, a former CREW Communications Director, contributed $550 to left-wing U.S. Senate candidate Bill Halter of Arkansas who was challenging incumbent Senator Blanche Lincoln in the 2010 Democrat Primary.
 In FEC reports, Mr. Jacob’s listed employer was CREW.

 - Jeremy Miller was CREW’s Policy Director.
-Before joining CREW, Miller advised Democratic Sen. Jeff Merkley (D-OR) on banking and health care issues.
-Miller also worked for various Democratic senators on the Committee on Commerce, Science, and Transportation, including Fritz Hollings (SC), Daniel Inouye (HI), Paul Wellstone (MN), and Barbara Boxer (CA).
+Before joining CREW, Miller advised Sen. Jeff Merkley (D-OR) on banking and health care issues.
+Miller also worked for various Democrat senators on the Committee on Commerce, Science, and Transportation, including Fritz Hollings (SC), Daniel Inouye (HI), Paul Wellstone (MN), and Barbara Boxer (CA).

 - Robin Powers has worked as the Director of External Relations at Democracy Alliance-linked campaign finance regulation advocacy group Issue On and was formerly CREW’s Deputy Director.
 She previously worked for the Alliance for Justice, a liberal judicial advocacy group.
 Powers also interned with the American Civil Liberties Union of Illinois.

 - Adam Ratliff was a communications associate at CREW.
 Previously, he held jobs with the Justice Policy Institute (a group dedicated to decreasing incarceration rates) and the Earth Day Network.

 - Dan Stevens was a research associate at CREW and previously worked for Democrat Sen. Tom Harkin.